TeamTopologies/miro-team-topologies/README.md

 ![Start Drag & Drop the needed shapes](readme-img/002.Start_drag_and_drop_new.gif)

-Once the needed shapes are in your whiteboard, you can edit them as much as you want (since these are standard Miro shapes):
+Once the needed shapes are into your whiteboard, you can edit them as much as you want (since these are standard Miro shapes):
 ![Standard shapes are fully editable](readme-img/003.Standard_Miro_shapes_fully_editable.gif)

 # How to build

-You will need Webpack-cli install globally with npm ENV VAR set.
+You will need the `Webpack-cli` installed globally with npm ENV VAR set.

 - Run `npm install`
 - Run `npm run build` or `npm run watch` to compile the plugin